surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ## Introduction to the User Interface

-The user-interface of SURGE is divided into three main sections:
+The user-interface of **Surge** is divided into three main sections:
 Patch/Global, Scene and FX to reflect what part of the synth they control.
 Keeping this structure in mind will make it easier to understand the layout.